 - kidney disease

 To prevent or to treat high blood pressure, you should have your numbers checked regularly by your doctor.

 There are many ways to treat high blood pressure, including lifestyle changes and/or medications.
-If you are interested in turning to traditional and herbal treatments for lowering your blood pressure, you have many options.
+If you are interested in turning to traditional treatments for lowering your blood pressure, you have many options.